maspling/gra/README.md

-# GRA! - Go Retro Achievements tracker
+# GRA!
+A Go Retro Achievement tracker
 A small tracker meant to showcase the current progress of your achievement hunting, as well as to easily navigate which ones remain.